What's all the buzz about electricity network models?

 Like most distribution companies, my employer has many touchpoints with customers — from handling new residential connections and managing outages, to supporting those with large-scale distributed energy resources (DER) connected to the grid.

-An image of the various elements that feed into a common electricity network model A crucial foundation for all of this is having a Common Electricity Network Model.
+A crucial foundation for all of this is having a Common Electricity Network Model.
 It ensures the data we use to connect customers, operate the network, and share information is consistent across the business.
 To achieve this, we’ve developed a Network Modelling System: a customised software solution built with the support of Boreas Group.
 This system draws on data from across our enterprise warehouses and generates a Common Electricity Network Model that serves as the foundation for our suite of network management applications.

 The system isn’t perfect — there are still data gaps and refinements underway — but we’ve already seen positive results.
 The different software tools it supports now produce network views that are largely consistent with one another, something that wasn’t possible before.